 Award-winning non-profit organization with great dedication

-Founded by Tracey Weaver in 1998 during welfare reform, urban university (uu) is an award-winning 501(c) (3) non-profit organization dedicated to improving the socioeconomic status of impoverished individuals. urban university’s work is founded on nineteen years of experience delivering culturally-competent workforce development training and coaching services that inspire, educate, and prepare low-income individuals for the realities of today’s workforce.
+Founded by Tracey Williams in 1998 during welfare reform, urban university (uu) is an award-winning 501(c) (3) non-profit organization dedicated to improving the socioeconomic status of impoverished individuals. urban university’s work is founded on twenty-two years of experience delivering culturally-competent workforce development training and coaching services that inspire, educate, and prepare low-income individuals for the realities of today’s workforce.

 Single Moms at Work

-We believe the use of business for social good is one of the most exciting opportunities for catalyzing change in the community.
+We believe the use of business for good is one of the most exciting opportunities for catalyzing change in the community.
 Our revenue is re-invested in our social enterprise and programs to provide life-changing opportunities for single moms.
-Our experience has taught us that if you give a person meaningful work, you can completely change their attitude toward life and give them dignity and hope.
-They develop a whole different sense of who they are, what their purpose is, and their hopes for the future for themselves and their families.
+Our experience has taught us that if you lift a single mother to safety and security through paid employment, one on one coaching and housing, she begins to experience hope, and then starts to look to her future.

 Prior to launching our social enterprises (between 1998 and 2009), uu’s primary activities included the design and delivery of workforce development services to include candidate recruitment, program assessment, professional development and individualized coaching services, as a collaborative partner of sector based workforce development initiatives.
 Successful partnerships included the Bar Association of San Francisco (BASF), San Francisco Mayor’s Office of Economic and Workforce Development, Jewish Vocational Services, SFWORKS, Growth Sector, Fresno State Center, City of Oakland Community Development Agency, Laney Community College, and Pacific Gas & Electric, amongst other partners.
 Over eleven years, uu partnered with local and regional non-profit organizations, intermediaries and community colleges, to prepare more than 1,400 individuals with socioeconomic barriers (e.g., single parents transitioning from public assistance, low-wage workers seeking upward mobility, ex-offenders reintegrating into the labor force) for successful entry into the workforce.